 - To encourage open mindedness so children interpret their findings critically and do not always expect ‘the right answer.’

 The teaching of Science at All Saints Primary involves adapting and extending the curriculum to match all pupils’ needs.
+Small steps learning are built into the planning to ensure full coverage and progression for all..
 Where possible, Science will be linked to class topics but will also be taught as discrete units, to ensure coverage.

 Due to the mixed year groups in our school structure, Science units are taught on a two-year rolling programme, with the exception of Y1 and Y2 who are taught through differentiated tasks.
 This ensures progression between year groups and guarantees all topics are covered.